R3mmurd/Tetris/README.md

 This is an example of the classic game "Tetris" with some variants.
 For example, in the classic game, all of the pieces are made of four squares.
-In this version (designed for a homework in the course "Programming Languages" by University of Washington) there is two five-squares pieces, a three-square piece and a cheat piece (one square).
+In this version (designed for a homework in the course "Programming Languages" by University of Washington) there are two five-squares pieces, a three-square piece and a cheat piece (one square).

 How to play?
 The game is designed for playing with the keyboard.